Best Price Guarantee

 The 36th America's Cup races will on the Hauraki Gulf starting in December 2020 through March 2021.
 This much-anticipated event is expected to attract sizeable crowds on the water to see the international crews compete in high tech yachts for this coveted prize.
 Because of the crowds, many charter companies are restricting bareboat charters from entering the spectator areas because of collision risks.

-If you plan to charter during America's Cup, book well in advance and consult your charter company, as they may require a captain for days you plan to enter the spectator zones.
+If you plan to charter during America's Cup, book well in advance and consult your charter company, as they may require a skipper for days you plan to enter the spectator zones.

 Yes, it is legal.
 Always be sure you are dealing with a licensed and insured charter boat operator.
-For many captained charters, the boat owner is the captain and you may speak with them.
+For many skippered charters, the boat owner is the skipper and you may speak with them.

 Monohulls are the most common bareboat sailing charter, though a few catamarans are available.
 Crewed power catamarans and luxury yachts are also available in all locations, and shared charter day trips.
 Small power launches for fishing and day excursions can be found in most places.